funkybob/django-nap/docs/models.rst

 .. class:: ModelMeta

    .. attribute:: model

       Default: None
       The model this ``Serialiser`` is for

    .. attribute:: fields

       Default: ()
       The list of fields to use from the Model

    .. attribute:: exclude

       Default: ()
       The list of fields to ignore from the Model

    .. attribute:: read_only_fields

       Default: ()
       The list of fields from the Model to mark as read-only

+   .. attribute:: field_types

+      Default {}
+      A map of field names to Field class overrides.

    .. attribute:: related_fields

       Default: ()

    .. attribute:: ignore_fields

       Default: ()
       When restoring an object, the fields which should not be passed to the instance.

    .. attribute:: key_fields

       Default: ('id',)
       When trying to ``get_or_create`` a model instance, which fields from the inflated data should be used to match the model.

    .. attribute:: defaults

       Default: {}
       When trying to ``get_or_create`` a model instance, additional default values to pass.

    .. attribute:: core_fields

       Default: ()
       When trying to ``get_or_create`` a model instance, additional fields to include in the defaults dict.

 ModelPublisher sub-classes
 --------------------------